etishor/Metrics.NET/README.md

 Copyright (c) 2010-2013 Coda Hale, Yammer.com
 Published under Apache Software License 2.0, see LICENSE

-The Daniel Crenna's idiomatic port is relased under this therms (https://github.com/danielcrenna/metrics-net):
+The Daniel Crenna's idiomatic port is released under this therms (https://github.com/danielcrenna/metrics-net):
 The original Metrics project is Copyright (c) 2010-2011 Coda Hale, Yammer.com This idiomatic port of Metrics to C# and .NET is Copyright (c) 2011 Daniel Crenna Both works are published under The MIT License, see LICENSE